Booker T. Washington: Tuskegee Institute

 The next year, Washington purchased a former plantation to be developed as the permanent site of the campus.
 Under his direction, his students literally built their own school: making bricks, constructing classrooms, barns and outbuildings; and growing their own crops and raising livestock; both for learning and to provide for most of the basic necessities.
 Both men and women had to learn trades as well as academics.
 The Tuskegee faculty used all the activities to teach the students basic skills to take back to their mostly rural black communities throughout the South.
-The main goal was not to produce farmers and tradesmen, but teachers of farming and trades who could teach in the new lower schools and colleges for blacks across the South.
+The main goal was not to produce farmers and tradesmen, but teachers of farming and trades who could teach in the new lower schools and colleges for Black people across the South.
 The school expanded over the decades, adding programs and departments, to become the present-day Tuskegee University.